Mitel: Founding

-The pair formed the corporation with the blessing of their employer, Bell Northern Research (based on the original premise that it stood for "Mike and Terry Lawnmowers"), in order to protect their intellectual property rights of tone to pulse converter design from their employer, who otherwise would have legal ownership rights.
+Cowpland and Matthews formed the corporation with the blessing of their employer, Bell Northern Research, in order to protect their intellectual property rights of the converter design from their employer, who otherwise would have legal ownership rights.

 Their first shipment of three lawnmowers was lost in shipping, so they quickly adjusted to produce a telephony tone receiver product (a tone-to-pulse converter for central office use based on Cowpland's Ph.D. thesis).
 Michael Cowpland has also stated that the lawnmowers were not suited to Canadian lawns.

 Following the success of the tone receiver, the founders extended their interest in the telecommunications industry.
 Early on, the pair realized the significance of the then-new microprocessor and software technology to the design of telecom switches.
 In 1975, they introduced the SX200 PBX.
+In 1976, the company expanded into the semiconductor field with the acquisition of Siltex, a bankrupt ISO-CMOS foundry in Bromont, Quebec.
+This evolved into a semiconductor division that specialized in mixed signal and thick film hybrid devices.
 The company grew at a rate of over 100% per year for several years.
 They reached the $100 million annual revenue mark by 1981.

-In 1976, the company expanded into the semiconductor field with the acquisition of Siltex, a bankrupt ISO-CMOS foundry in Bromont, Quebec.
-This evolved into a semiconductor division that specialized in mixed signal and thick film hybrid devices.
+1980 - 2000

 The next major product was a large digital PBX called the SX2000.
 This was an early attempt to integrate the voice and data functions of office systems.
 It was conceived as moving beyond the PBX to become an Office Controller, which would handle both voice and data applications within an organization.

 In 1985, due to a financial crisis in the company, the board of directors created enough new shares to sell a controlling interest (51%) to British Telecom.
 British Telecom left the equipment business a few years later and sold its controlling interest in Mitel to an investment company called Schroder Ventures.
 Schroeder Ventures installed new management, which revitalized the company.

 In the meantime, Mitel continued to diversify its product line, introducing the successful SUPERSET line of phone terminals, the GX5000 Central Office, and the SMART-1 call controller, among others.
 Additionally, Mitel developed and marketed a line of telecom-focussed semiconductor products.